|

 addressing the issue of delivering healthcare

-all the operating costs of the organization, so
+costs of the organization, so 100% of contributions

 History